-I was originally told by my husband that griddles would be hard to find in Norway, but then in the very first store we checked we found one.
+Originally, my husband said griddles would be hard to find in Norway.
+Yet, in the very first store we checked in, we found one.
 Originally I was going to attempt to make lefse at home, but the griddle I found was way too big.
 We found it in Coop Obs:

 I think my husband was saying they were hard to find simply so we didn’t have to buy one!
 There are heaps online, just look for the word “steketakke”